 You have to be careful where you put the journal.
 If you’re sincere while writing, as you should – keeping a journal is a great way to be honest with yourself, as I said above – then there are going to be things in it that you don’t want people to find out.

 So be careful!
 If you don’t live alone, find a place to hide it where it won’t be easy to be found.
-You can even write in your journal in a foreign language that the rest in your house do not know or in a secret code.
+You can even write in your journal in a foreign language that the rest of your roommates/family do not know or in a secret code.
 (I’ve done it sometimes and I have to say it was a fun game even if my journal was in a safe place, anyway!)

 I still remember my mom finding the journal I kept while I was a kid.
 I had some things to explain… And I was 8; it’s not that I had that much to hide!
 I remember that I’d written about a boy I liked and my mom had her this-is-cute look while asking me about it.